DanieleOttaviano/XPMP_experiments/README.md

 ## Supported Benchmarks

-The list of the supported benchmarks:
+The list of the supported benchmarks are a subset of the [TACLEbench](https://github.com/tacle/tacle-bench.git) benchmarks:

 ```
 adpcm_dec